nf-core/website/markdown/developers/testing_with_gitpod.md

 ![PNG](/public_html/assets/markdown_assets/developers/gitpod/gitpodbutton.png)

-Once you click on the green button, you will asked to sign in with either Github, GitLab or Bitbucket.
+Once you click on the green button, you will asked to sign in with either Github.

 Once you have signed in, you should see something similar to the following:

 ![PNG](/public_html/assets/markdown_assets/developers/gitpod/nf-core-gitpod.png)